 The power of personal loans for debt consolidation

-“Having one large loan payment as opposed to multiple credit card payments will make your finances more manageable,” said Katie Ross, manager of education and development and housing for American Consumer Credit Counseling, a nonprofit member of the National Foundation for Credit Counseling in Newton, Massachusetts.
+“Having one large loan payment as opposed to multiple credit card payments will make your finances more manageable,” said Katie Ross, manager of education and development and housing for America Consumer Credit Counseling, a nonprofit member of the National Foundation for Credit Counseling in Newton, Massachusetts.
 “The fixed interest rate will also reduce the duration you spend paying your debt.”

-A debt payoff plan
+A debt payoff plan that works